KULL-Centre/papers/2019/IDP-methods-Ahmed-et-al/README.md

 1. Python >=3.4
 2. BME
-3. Numpy, Scipy libraries
+3. MDtraj
-4. Jupyter and Matplotlib
+4. Numpy libraries
-5. MDtraj
+5. Jupyter and Matplotlib

 ### References
 You may consider reading and citing the following relevant papers as well: